Poisoft

 POI SOFT Co., Ltd. is a Japanese game developer and publisher based in Fukuoka, Japan.

-The company consists of only four members, and they specialize in developing eShop downloadable games for Nintendo systems such as the Wii, Nintendo 3DS and the Nintendo Switch.
+The company consists of only three members, who specialize in developing downloadable games for Nintendo systems such as the Wii, Nintendo 3DS and the Nintendo Switch.
+Their first title to be released internationally was Kersploosh!, published by Nintendo on the 3DS, originally being a launch game for the Nintendo eShop in Japan.
 The company is known for the Nintendo Switch launch title Vroom in the Night Sky, which received universally negative reviews from critics.